Design and Scientific Prospects of the POLAR-2 Mission: Funding

 \section{Funding}

-X.F. is supported by National Key R\&D Program of China (grant No. 2023YFE0117200), and National Natural Science Foundation of China (grant No. 12373041 and No. 12422306), and Bagui Scholars Program (XF).
+F.X. is supported by National Key R\&D Program of China (grant No. 2023YFE0117200), and National Natural Science Foundation of China (grant No. 12373041 and No. 12422306), and Bagui Scholars Program (XF).